J888/info-site-v2/README_TECHNICAL.md

 ## Development To-Do Items

 - Theming/coloring based on settings
-- add some toasts for when things have been saved. (basically replace all the 'alerts')
 - Make disqus completely optional
 - Make fonts configurable
 - "highlighted" tweets section - show a set of tweets (with react twitter embed component)